 Tip: Never cut off all leaves, as the plant always needs leaves to produce food for the root system.

 The gardenia can suffer from various insect pests.
-If the plant is not kept moist enough, mealy bug can develop.
+If the plant is not kept moist enough, mealy bugs can develop.
 Prevent this by keeping the plant moist.
-Furthermore, the plant can suffer from white fly, especially when the plant is in the garden, these insects can occur.
+Furthermore, the plant can suffer from white flies, especially when the plant is in the garden, these insects can occur.

 The plant can also suffer from spider mites.
 You can find out if the plant has spider mites by gently shaking the gardenia above a piece of white paper.
-When you see red, yellow, green or brown spots, it is quite possible that there is spider mite.
+When you see red, yellow, green, or brown spots, there may be spider mites.
 If this is the case, it is advisable to buy neem oil, which is available in grocery stores or department stores.

 It is also possible that your gardenia has yellowish leaves.
 This may indicate root-knot nematodes.
 These are small parasitic worms that attack the roots.
 Unfortunately, there is no treatment for this.